Challenge your Council Tax band in 6 easy steps

 Your first step is to check if you’re already getting a council tax discount.
 Check your bill or contact your local council.
 If you’re not already getting a discount you may still be entitled to one.
 Read on to find out what you may be entitled to.

-Single person council tax reduction – how to apply
+Single person council tax discount – how to apply

 If you either live on your own or everyone else in your home is disregarded you can apply for a single person council tax reduction of 25%.
 While if everyone in your household is disregarded you’ll get a 50% discount off your bills.